 The bank, where you want to open your bank account will want to see the partnership agreement between you and your partners (if you have multiple partners).
 This document entails the rights and responsibilities of said partners.
 Also, it’ll enlist the resolutions the company will abide by.

 The bank will want to examine your business license as well.
 Speaking of which, your company should have every license it needs to operate within the laws.
 Depending on which part of the world you’re living in, the procedures for obtaining business licenses will vary.
-Make sure to check up with the rules.
+Make sure to check up on the rules.

 Now, this is not always necessary.
 However, if you’re using a different name for advertising your services, the bank will want to verify that name after checking for appropriate documents.
-This is known as DBA or “Doing Business As” name.
+This is known as the DBA or “Doing Business As” name.

-This is only necessary if you’re looking to avail merchant account services from the bank.
+This is only necessary if you’re looking to avail of merchant account services from the bank.
 Essentially, your company will be able to deal in payments of various kinds.
 Existing businesses have it easy on them.
 They’ll have to show their transactions and average credit card revenue.

 Startup companies won’t have anything to show for their accounts first up.
-However, they still have options to give the bank an idea about what their estimated transaction per month.
+However, they still have options to give the bank an idea about their estimated transaction per month.

 Getting off the blocks and running your own business house isn’t easy.
 Be it a small business or a large franchise, a business account is a must for you.
 Getting an account such as this is easier said than done.
 You’ll have to muster up various documents and go through the actual process of an account.